travispaxton/xvm/README.md

 ./gradlew installLocalDist
 ```

-This copies the build from the xvm directory into the brew cellar, or other local installation,
+This copies the build from the xvm directory into, by default your build/xdk dierctory.
+You can change this
-that is deduced from the location of the `xec` launcher on the system PATH.
+to write directly to the brew cellar, or other local installation, or just make sure that the launchers
+created by this task under your project build/xdk/bin/ are in the system PATH.

 *Note*: this would be done after installing the XDK via `brew`, or through any other installation
 utility, depending on your platform.
 This will overwrite several libraries and files in any